 Additionally Elisa has previously signed the Finnish Commitment 2050 where it commits to become carbon neutral in its use of energy by 2050.

 Elisa has an environmental policy and a management system to decrease its key environmental impacts.
 We are committed to improve the impacts of our business and promote environmentally sustainable operations.

 The reduction of carbon dioxide emissions has been part of our strategy since 2009.
 We monitor our objectives every six months through the CO2 emission savings scorecard.
 The energy efficiency of our operations is monitored through the sub-metrics of the scorecard.

 The energy efficiency team meets four times a year to monitor the achievement of our energy efficiency and carbon footprint goals.
 Material climate risks are reviewed in the energy efficiency group once a year.
 The EU Energy Efficiency Directive obligates Elisa to perform energy audits at company and target level every four years.

 In reducing carbon emissions Elisa focuses on utilising energy from data centers, district cooling solutions, zero-emission energy, continuous improvement of energy efficiency, and new innovative solutions like liquid cooling base stations.

-With these procedures Elisa has succeeded in reducing its electricity consumption per byte by 50% (from the 2015 level) and our carbon foot print has decreased about 60% (since 2016).
+With these procedures Elisa has succeeded in reducing its electricity consumption per byte by 50% (from the 2015 level) and our carbon foot print has decreased over 60% (since 2016).
 We continue our determined work towards the set emission targets and carbon neutrality.